hetida/hetida-designer/docs/execution/scaling.md

 When doing many requests in parallel, the frequent effect is that some "workers" finish their assigned tasks long before others which just happen to live on a heavier-used cluster node or get less resources from the OS.
 So at the beginning lots of jobs are run in parallel but later the "slow" workers run their remaining jobs one after another while the fast workers are idle.

-This non-optimal distribution in particular happens when both "load balancing" methods, i.e. the inter-service distribution of requests on k8s and the "OS-level" load balancing to the worker processes used by Gunicorn are active.
+This non-optimal distribution in particular happens when both "load balancing" methods, i.e. the inter-service distribution of requests on k8s and the "OS-level" load balancing to the worker processes are active.

 > If you are affected by this "remaining slow worker" problem we recommend to switch to horizontal scaling pattern 2 or 3 in order to reduce the amount of "moving parts" involved in distributing load.